italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 Relying Party Entity Configuration
 ---------------------------------------------
-According to the `Trust Model`_ section, the Verifier is a Federation Entity and must expose a well-known endpoint containing its Entity Configuration.
+According to the `Trust Model`_ section, the Verifier is a Federation Entity and MUST expose a .well-known endpoint containing its Entity Configuration.

-Below a non-normative example of the request made by the Wallet Instance to the *openid-federation* well-known endpoint to obtain the Relying Party Entity Configuration:
+Below a non-normative example of the request made by the Wallet Instance to the *openid-federation* .well-known endpoint to obtain the Relying Party Entity Configuration:

 .. code-block:: http